The Russia House (film)

-The Russia House is a 1990 American spy film directed by Fred Schepisi and starring Sean Connery, Michelle Pfeiffer, Roy Scheider, James Fox, John Mahoney, Klaus Maria Brandauer and director Ken Russell.
+The Russia House is a 1990 American spy film directed by Fred Schepisi and starring Sean Connery, Michelle Pfeiffer, Roy Scheider, James Fox, John Mahoney and Klaus Maria Brandauer.
 Tom Stoppard wrote the screenplay based on John le Carré's 1989 novel of the same name.
 It was the first US motion picture to be shot substantially on location in the Soviet Union.

 Plot

-Bartholomew "Barley" Scott-Blair (Sean Connery), the head of a British publishing firm, arrives in Moscow on business.
-At a writers' retreat near Peredelkino, he speaks of an end to tensions with the West, heard by the mysterious "Dante" (Klaus Maria Brandauer), who demands that Barley promise to do the right thing if the opportunity arises.
+Bartholomew "Barley" Scott-Blair, head of a British publishing firm, arrives in Moscow on business in autumn 1987, at the height of perestroika.
+At a writers' retreat near Peredelkino, he speaks of an end to tensions with the West, heard by the mysterious Dante, who demands that Barley promise to do the right thing if the opportunity arises.

-A few months later, unable to locate Barley at a trade show, a young Soviet named Katya Orlova (Michelle Pfeiffer) asks publisher Nicky Landau (Nicholas Woodeson) to give Barley a manuscript.
+A few months later, unable to locate Barley at a trade show, a young Soviet named Katya Orlova asks publisher Nicky Landau to give Barley a manuscript.
 Landau sneaks a look and delivers it to British government authorities.
 The manuscript is a document detailing the Soviet Union's capability for waging nuclear war.
-An investigation reveals "Dante" is renowned Soviet physicist Yakov Efraimovich Saveleyev, author of the manuscript.
+An investigation reveals that Dante is renowned Soviet physicist Yakov Efraimovich Saveleyev, author of the manuscript.

 British intelligence officers track Barley to his holiday flat in Lisbon and interrogate him about his ties to Katya, but realize he knows as little as they do.
-MI6 realizes the manuscript is also of vital importance to the CIA, with both agencies seeking Barley to work on their behalf.
-British agent Ned (James Fox) gives Barley some fundamental training as a spy.
+MI6 knows that the manuscript is also of vital importance to the CIA, with both agencies seeking Barley to work on their behalf.
+British agent Ned gives Barley some basic training as a spy.

 Barley returns to the Soviet Union to seek out Dante and confirm he is a genuine informant.
 He meets with Katya and is instantly smitten.
-Through her, he confirms that Dante is indeed Saveleyev, and he also denies to Katya that he is a spy.
+Through her, he confirms that Dante is indeed Saveleyev, and denies to Katya that he is a spy.

 The British run the operation through its first phase while apprising the CIA of its results.
-The CIA team, headed by Russell (Roy Scheider), is concerned at the manuscript's description of the Soviet nuclear missile programme in complete disarray and suggests the United States has engaged in a pointless arms race.
+The CIA team, headed by Russell, is concerned at the manuscript's description of the Soviet nuclear missile programme as being in complete disarray and Saveleyev’s assertion that the United States is engaged in a pointless arms race.

-Katya sets up a meeting with Yakov, going to great lengths to avoid being followed.
-Barley explains that the manuscript is in the hands of British and American authorities.
-Yakov feels betrayed, but Barley convinces him that the manuscript can still be published, and is given another volume of the manuscript after assuring Yakov he is sympathetic to the scientist's cause.
+Katya sets up a meeting with Saveleyev, who is going to great lengths to avoid being followed.
+Barley explains that the manuscript is in the hands of British and American intelligence.
+Saveleyev, who is deeply skeptical of the authorities on both sides of the Cold War, feels betrayed.
+Barley, however, convinces him that the manuscript can still be published.
+Saveleyev discreetly provides Barley with another volume of the manuscript after assuring Yakov that he is sympathetic to the physicist’s cause.